kdavies4/ModelicaRes/README.md

 ![ ](doc/_static/hspace.png)
 [![Bode diagram of PID with varying parameters](doc/_static/PIDs-bode-small.png)](http://kdavies4.github.io/ModelicaRes/examples2/PIDs-bode.hires.png)

-The figures are generated via [matplotlib], which offers a rich set of publication-quality plotting routines.
-ModelicaRes has methods to create and automatically label [xy plots], [Bode] and [Nyquist] plots, and [Sankey diagrams].
+The goal of ModelicaRes is to leverage [Python] to make these tasks easy and complex tasks possible.
+Publication-quality figures can be created with [matplotlib] using built-in methods that automatically add titles, labels, and legends.
 ModelicaRes can be scripted or used in an interactive [Python] session with math and matrix functions from [NumPy].

-Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted results (*.mat), but the loading functions are modular so that other formats can be added easily.

 Please see the tutorial, which is available as an [IPython notebook](examples/tutorial.ipynb) or online as a [static page](http://nbviewer.ipython.org/github/kdavies4/ModelicaRes/blob/master/examples/tutorial.ipynb).
-For the full documentation and many more examples, see the [main website].
+For the full documentation and many more examples, see the
+[main website].

+Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted results (*.mat), but the interface is modular so that other formats can be added easily.

 ### Installation